Facts about the animal kingdom

 So, what are the pregnancy in fish symptoms?
 Knowing whether or not a fish is pregnant can sometimes prove to be difficult.
 The most common confusions occur when food has been provided in excess and the fish fattens, or due to the anatomical conformation of some species.
 In oviparous fish, for example, what may seem as a pregnant fish, can actually be a sign of illness.

-If you’re wondering,‘‘Is my fish pregnant?’’
+If you’re wondering, ‘‘Is my fish pregnant?’’
 You will need to analyze these signs in detail:

 • A bulk that grows under the abdomen

-• Its body shape will change shape
+• Its body shape will change shape, often appearing more rounded

 • There will be a visible stain on the abdominal area, known as a gravid spot